 29 July 2001: François Simon finishes the Tour de France in sixth place after wearing the yellow jersey for three days thanks to a mammoth breakaway.

-8 July 2004: French champion Thomas Voeckler slips into a breakaway on the road to Chartres and gets the yellow jersey for ten days at the height of the Lance Armstrong era.
+8 July 2004: French champion Thomas Voeckler slips into a breakaway on the road to Chartres and gets the yellow jersey for ten days in the midst of Lance Armstrong's hegemony.

 22 July 2011: Pierre Rolland, the best young rider of the Tour, drops Alberto Contador and Olympic gold medallist Samuel Sánchez to become the first Frenchman to take the spoils on the Alpe d'Huez since Bernard Hinault in 1986.